When I started my business 20 years ago, working from home had a big appeal to me.

 Being able to step away to focus on your business or work is just as important is being in it.

-8. Set boundaries around your time.
+8. Set boundaries around your time when working from home.

 Most of us who work at home do have flexibility on our side.
 However, that can mean extending work hours into evenings and weekends to get something done.

-Plus, the ongoing presence of work space that you walk by constantly can pull you in with reminders of that one thing you forgot or just want to get done.
+Plus, the ongoing presence of workspace that you walk by constantly can pull you in with reminders of that one thing you forgot or just want to get done.
 That can lead to long hours without real rest.

 While it’s true that dedication and concentrated effort do lead to success, keep in mind that you really do choose your schedule.
 Make it one that keeps your energy sustained and your motivation up.